August 13, 2018

 DEANS, EXECUTIVE ASSOCIATE DEANS, ASSOCIATE DEANS, ASSISTANT DEANS, VICE PROVOSTS, VICE CHANCELLORS, DEPARTMENT CHAIRS AND ACADEMIC PERSONNEL EXPERTS

-RE: 2016-2017 Call for Academic Personnel Advancement for Academic Senate and Academic Federation Actions
+RE: 2018-2019 Annual Call for Academic Personnel Advancement for Academic Senate and Academic Federation Actions

-With this Annual Call for the 2016-17 academic year, I write to remind you of changes in policies, procedures, and interpretations that have taken place over the past year.
-These changes are in the process of being incorporated into the relevant UC Davis policy sections.
+With this Annual Call for the 2018-19 academic year, I write to remind you of changes in policies, procedures, and interpretations that have taken place over the past year.
+These changes are in the process of being incorporated into the relevant UC Davis policy sections of the Academic Personnel Manual (APM UCD).
 They are summarized below.

-We believe that it is beneficial to distribute the Annual Call to all academic appointees.
-We strongly recommend that department chairs review the information and distribute to all academic appointees.
+We strongly recommend that department chairs review this information and distribute it to all academic appointees.
 We also encourage department chairs to discuss important new items and reminders with academic appointees at a department meeting.

-Please pay close attention to the deadlines for non-redelegated and redelegated actions on pages 9-10 of this Annual Call.
+Please pay close attention to the deadlines for both non-redelegated (central campus) and redelegated (dean) actions in Appendix A of this Annual Call.
 We intend to adhere to the deadlines given in this document.
-Any request for extension of a deadline will require strong justification, and if granted, will not extend the deadline beyond a few days to a few weeks, at most.
-All actions that are normally delegated to the dean for approval and that are not finalized by August 31, 2017 will need to come forward to the Office of Academic Affairs for review and final decision.
+Requests for extensions to the deadlines must be submitted to the Office of the Vice Provost, via the Dean’s Office, for Vice Provost approval.
+Any request for extension of a deadline will require strong justification, and if granted, will not extend the deadline beyond a few days to a few weeks (depending on the cause).
+All actions effective July 1, 2019 that are normally delegated to the dean for approval and that are not finalized by August 31, 2019 must be submitted to the Office of Academic Affairs for review and final decision.

 NEW VICE PROVOST ADVISORIES

 Vice Provost Academic Advisories (AA) are issued during each academic year to describe changes and provide clarification on policies and practices.
-The following Advisories have been issued since the 2015-16 Annual Call.
-A complete list of Vice Provost Advisories is accessible on the home page of the Academic Affairs website or by entering this website address: http://academicaffairs.ucdavis.edu/policies/vp-advisories/index.html
+One Advisory was issued since the 2017-18 Annual Call.
+A complete list of Vice Provost Advisories is accessible on the home page of the Academic Affairs website or by entering this website address: https://academicaffairs.ucdavis.edu/academic-advisories.

 - The duration of appointment for Junior Specialists hired under the search waiver criteria for emergency hires is limited to 2 months.